-- ✓ Wrote to 2,000 ratepayers randomly selected from the City's electoral role inviting them to take part in the review by attending a workshop. - ✓ Held three independently facilitated community workshops. - ✓ Hosted an online ideas forum and questionnaires on Your Say Busselton - ✓ Distributed hard copy questionnaires and flyers at key events and locations - ✓ Scheduled appointments for Councillors meetings with individuals and representatives of community - ✓ Promoted the feedback opportunity on the City's website, social media pages and newsletter and local print media
+- ✓ Wrote to 2,000 ratepayers randomly selected from the City's electoral role inviting them to take part in the review by attending a workshop. - ✓ Held three independently facilitated community workshops. - ✓ Hosted an online ideas forum and questionnaires on Your Say Busselton - ✓ Distributed hard copy questionnaires and flyers at key events and locations - ✓ Scheduled appointments for Councillors meetings with individuals and representatives of community - the City's website, social media pages and newsletter and local print media